Abracadabra (Lady Gaga song): Critical reception

 "Abracadabra" received universal acclaim upon its release, with critics highlighting its production, energy, and catchy chorus.
-Many compared it to Gaga's early works, noting its influence from late-2000s dance-pop, as well as its continuation of the dark electronic sounds explored in "Disease".
-Larisha Paul of Rolling Stone noted that Gaga is "always drawing upon her knowledge of the history of music" and described the song as "a showcase of her return to dark pop that pays homage to the influences that shaped her career".
-Kyle Denis of Billboard described the track as an "explosive new dance-pop single" and highlighted its "high intensity", while pointing out that it builds upon the dark electronic elements introduced in her previous release, "Disease", while Stephen Daw felt that Gaga "takes the familiar sounds of The Fame Monster (2009), Born This Way (2011) and Artpop (2013), cuts them up and casts a spell to create an absolute pop smash".
+(Note: Attributed to multiple sources:) Many compared it to Gaga's early works, noting its influence from late-2000s dance-pop, as well as its continuation of the dark electronic sounds explored in "Disease".
+(Note: Attributed to multiple sources:) Larisha Paul of Rolling Stone noted that Gaga is "always drawing upon her knowledge of the history of music" and described the song as "a showcase of her return to dark pop that pays homage to the influences that shaped her career".
+Kyle Denis of Billboard described the track as an "explosive new dance-pop single" and highlighted its "high intensity", while pointing out that it builds upon the dark electronic elements introduced in her previous release, "Disease", while Stephen Daw felt that the song reworks familiar elements from Gaga's earlier albums and ultimately "casts a spell to create an absolute pop smash".
+Lindsay Zoladz of The New York Times described it as a nostalgically charged return to form, comparing its infectious hook to "Bad Romance" (2009) and its bold electronic edge to Gaga's early work.

 Robin Murray of Clash described "Abracadabra" as "a thrilling piece of pop music that moves from light to shadow with expert control".
-L'Officiel editor Alessandro Viapiana highlighted its "piercing rhythm and pulsating synthesizers, accompanied by a hypnotic voice that almost seems to evoke a ritual."

-The Independents Adam White believed "Abracadabra" feels "a tad like what would happen if somebody asked a computer to pop out a Lady Gaga song – from the gibberish chorus to the squawks, howls and bellows of Gaga's vocal – but it's also such a mad rush that it feels like a major return to form."
-In their review, DIY wrote: "Make no mistake—Lady Gaga is back.
-Her latest single, 'Abracadabra', is an unrestrained dancefloor anthem that takes us straight back to her The Fame Monster days in the late 2000s", adding that it revolves around a "brilliantly nonsensical yet irresistibly catchy chorus".
+L'Officiel editor Alessandro Viapiana highlighted the song's piercing rhythm, pulsating synthesizers, and hypnotic vocal delivery.
+The Independents Adam White wrote that the song initially feels like an exaggerated version of a typical Gaga track, but described its intensity as a major return to form.
+In their review, DIY described the song as an unrestrained dancefloor anthem that recalls Gaga's The Fame Monster era, highlighting its nonsensical yet catchy chorus.
 Jenesaispop named it the song of the day on February 3, 2025, stating it "feels like stepping back into 2009, but with a production refined for today's era", while describing it as "a full-fledged dark electropop banger in classic Gaga style".
-Pitchforks Walden Green remarked Gaga had not released a single "this good" since 2013's "G.U.Y.", writing, "'Abracadabra' delivers a latex-tight hook in true Born This Way fashion, though a closer listen reveals traces of over a decade of artistic reinvention: a touch of Chromatica in the house piano, and a full-throttle vocal turn that unmistakably stems from serious theatrical training.
-Bustle noted the track is "a dancefloor smash tailor-made for her fans", and noted "as the title suggests, Gaga casts a spell with her new single, commanding listeners to dance all night."
+Gina Wurtz of Screen Rant similarly regarded it as her strongest single in years, viewing it as a return to her "authentic dark pop" sound.
+Pitchforks Walden Green remarked that Gaga had not released a single this strong since 2013's "G.U.Y.", noting its tight hook and the blend of influences from across her career.
+Bustle referred to the track as "a dancefloor smash tailor-made for her fans", adding that "as the title suggests, Gaga casts a spell with her new single, commanding listeners to dance all night".